S.Korea Dual Citizenship Amendment Bill announced in April is Similar to the U.S. Citizenship Act.

 Korea was also a minority nation in the 20th century.
 The type of citizenship recognized and the stringency of state restrictions affect how diverse or homogeneous the population can be.
 Korea has changed its policies to keep pace with the rapidly changing international situation and is now a multinational citizen.
 As of December 2019, 2,524,656 foreigners reside in Korea, with foreigners accounting for 4.9% of the total population.
 Korea is now considered a multi-ethnic or multicultural country.
 Korea liberalized its nationality law through a sweeping amendment in 2010, which for the first time allowed its citizens (limited) permanent dual citizenship.
 A special naturalization route has been prepared for talented people who have given dual citizenship a longer time to choose from these situations.

-The amended law in April allows immigrants to become naturalized citizens of Korea if they maintain their actual residence.
+The amendment bill announced in April allows immigrants to become naturalized citizens of Korea if they maintain their actual residence.
 There are three ways to acquire citizenship through naturalization, but the most common way for foreigners to acquire Korean citizenship is through 'general naturalization'.
 Applicant must have lived in Korea for five consecutive years, have spent at least 183 days in Korea each year, and have passed the Korean culture and history and Korean language exams.

 Countries with leading positions of the international community have long ago established a system of including and competing for immigrants to assimilate to a nation.
 The revised Korean law allows for the removal of the existing 'barriers' to children of immigrant background, and allows children of parents with permanent residency to become Korean citizens.